systemslab/popper-paper/paper/paper.md

 parametrization of experiment, validation criteria and results.
 In other words, a Popper repository contains all the dependencies for one or more experiments, optionally including a manuscript (article or tech report) that documents them.
-The structure of a Popper repo is simple, there are `paper/` and `experiments/` folders, and every experiment has a `datasets/` folder in it.

 An example paper project is shown in @Lst:dir.
 A paper repository is composed primarily of the article text and experiment orchestration logic.
-The actual code that gets executed by an experiment and all input datasets are not part of the repository; instead, they reside in their own repositories and are stored in the experiment folder of the paper repository as references.
+The actual code that gets executed by an experiment and all input datasets are not part of the repository; instead, they reside in their own repositories and are stored in the `experiments/` folder of the paper repository as references.

-With all these artifacts available the reader can easily deploy an experiment or rebuild the article's PDF that might include new results. @Fig:review-workflow shows our vision for the reader/reviewer workflow when reading a Popper for a Popperized article.
+With all these artifacts available the reader can easily deploy an experiment or rebuild the article's PDF. @Fig:review-workflow shows our vision for the reader/reviewer workflow when reading a Popper for a Popperized article.
 The diagram uses tools we use in the use-case presented later, like Ansible and Docker, but as mentioned earlier, these can be swapped by equivalent tools.
-Using this workflow, the writer is completely transparent and the article consumer is free to explore results, re-run experiments, and contradict assetions in the paper.
+Using this workflow, the writer is completely transparent and the article consumer is free to explore results, re-run experiments, and contradict assertions made in the paper.

-A paper is written in any desired markup language.
-In the above listing we use LATeX as an example (`paper.tex` file).
-There is a `build.sh` command that generates the output format (e.g. `PDF`).
+A paper is written in any desired markup language (LATeX in our), where a `build.sh` command generates the output (e.g. PDF file).
 For the experiment execution logic, each experiment folder contains the necessary information such as setup, output post-processing (data analysis) and scripts for generating an image from the results.
 The